Q: What is acupuncture?

 A: Acupuncture is the oldest continually practiced healing system in the world.
 It is a therapy that allows the body to restore balance and heal naturally.
 Please watch the video below to learn more.

-Q: What is the difference between Chinese Medicine and modern Western Medicine?
+Q: What are the characteristics of Chinese Medicine?

-A: Chinese Medicine is a holistic medicine that takes into account all the body system, instead of considering separate organs as in modern Western Medicine.
+A: Chinese Medicine is a holistic medicine that takes into account all the body system, instead of considering separate organs.
 In this way, with minimal intervention it can address multiple symptoms concurrently, even when they may appear unrelated.

-Chinese Medicine treats the individuals and their own unique pattern of imbalance, rather than applying a standard treatment for their condition, as modern Western Medicine.
+Chinese Medicine treats the individuals and their own unique pattern of imbalance, rather than applying a standard treatment for their condition.
 This equates to minimal side effects and more targeted results, and can be particularly helpful when standard approaches have failed to deliver sufficient results.

 Chinese medicine is safe, effective and sustainable, with minimal processing and waste.
 Chinese herbs are natural ingredients (often food items) and cause fewer side effects.
 Most of the herbal formulas have been proven over thousands of years of clinical use.